 LGD = Loss Given Default

-We take EAD out of square root, ignore the smaller terms and are left with:
+We take EAD out of the square root, ignore the smaller terms and are left with:

 Where PD is assumed to follow a Bernoulli distribution and LGD follows a beta distribution and hence leads to: